sedelmeyer/cc-pyscript/README.rst

     {{ repo_name }}

      │
      ├─ src/               <- Python source code for your project │ └─ {{ package_name }}/       <- Default module containing your
-      │   │                             script (i.e. all scripts go here)
+     │   │                             script(s)
      │   ├─ __init__.py             <- Makes this directory a module
      │   └─ {{ script_name }}.py    <- The initial script saved to
      │                                 this project
      │
      ├─ tests/             <- Unit tests for Python your script(s)
      │ └─ test_{{ script_name }}.py <- Default tests for script
      │
      ├─ .github/           <- GitHub actions CI workflows (optional) │ └─ workflows                 <- Workflows directory
      │   └─ ci-test-matrix.yml      <- CI tests (runs tox matrix)
      │
      ├─ docs/              <- A default Sphinx project for generating │ └─ ...                 documentation (if required)
      │
      ├─ .env               <- Sets project-specific environment
      │                        variables such as credentials that you │                        do not want committed to Git history ├─ .gitignore         <- Specified files to ignore from Git ├─ CHANGLOG.rst       <- Documents version-by-version changes
      ├─ LICENSE            <- Project license (included if open source) ├─ logging.json       <- Default logging configuration dictionary
      ├─ Pipfile            <- Requirements file for reproducing your │                        project environment using the Pipenv
      │                        package manager
      │                        (see pipenv.readthedocs.io)
      ├─ README.rst         <- The top-level README for developers
      ├─ setup.py           <- Setup script for the project using
      │                        setuptools
      ├─ setup.cfg          <- Contains default options for development
      │                        tools (i.e. flake8, isort, pytest, etc.)
      └─ tox.ini            <- Default tox-automated test configuration